ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 ## Installation

-### 1. Download Files from this Github repository
+### 1. Download the wsjtx-log-mapper.zip file from this Github repository directly to your PC

 Clone or download this repository:
 ```bash
 git clone https://github.com/yourusername/wsjtx-log-mapper.git
 ```
-Or go to the repository and download the wsjtx_adif_visualizer.zip file to your PC
+Or go to the repository and download the wsjtx_adif_visualizer.zip directly.
+You can run WSJT-X ADIF Log Visualizer & Mapper either directly from WSJT-X's user directory - recommended - OR in a separate directory of your choice.
+For instance, C:\webserver.

+- Option 1: Download and un-zip into the WSJT-X local user directory: C:\Users\<your_user_name>\AppData\Local\WSJT-X. The advantage is that the wsjtx_log.adi file is contained in the directory with the rest of the WSJT-X user files including wsjtx_log.adi.

+- Option 2: Download and un-zip into a separate director under C:\.
+For instance, C:\wsjtx-webserver.
+This keeps all the files separate from the user's WSJT-X files but requires a symlink to C:\Users\<your_user_name>\AppData\Local\WSJT-X\wsjtx_log.adi be create in that separate directory.

+Open a CMD window as Administrator, CD to the desired directory where you un-zipped the download and issue the command mklink "C:\Users\AppData\Local\WSJT-X\wsjtx_log.adi" "C:\wsjtx-webserver\wsjtx_log.adi"

 ### 2. Required Files

+### 2. Y

 Ensure you have these files in your directory:
 - `index.html` - Main application